animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 TODO: Compute centripetal force of just Earth, then of just human, and the gravitational force of just human with respect to just Earth.
 Those are all forces present.

+Well, here are all forces present for the human and the Earth:

+1. Centripetal force of just the human around just the Sun.
+2. Gravitational force between just the human and just the Earth.
+3. Centripetal force of just the Earth around just the Sun.

+The centripetal forces account fully for the Sun's gravitational forces.

 # Resolution

 ~~It doesn't.~~